JWCook/scripts/vikunja-export/README.md

 # Vikunja Task Export

-This is a tool to export relevant text from tasks in [Vikunja](https://vikunja.io) to Markdown files synced to Nextcloud.
+This is a tool to export relevant text from tasks in [Vikunja](https://vikunja.io) to Markdown files, which are then uploaded to Nextcloud.
+File upload is done directly via WebDAV API, allowing it to be run headlessly, i.e. without relying on the desktop sync client.

-This is very much tailored to my own use case, but it could be made more generic if there's interest.
+This is very much tailored to my own needs, but it could be made more generic if there's interest.

-My use case for this is taking useful notes I've previously added to tasks, and exporting them to make them easily searchable using standard command line tools.
+My use case for this is taking useful notes I've previously added to tasks, and exporting them to make them easily searchable using command line tools like `ripgrep`.

 ## Usage
 Install [`uv`](https://docs.astral.sh/uv):